Introduction to broadcasts

 Organize your broadcasts

 You can organize your broadcasts by assigning tags, a way of grouping related automations together.
-You can use tags to group not just broadcasts, but campaigns, transactional messages, and segments too.
+You can use tags to group not just broadcasts, but automations, transactional messages, and segments too.
 Create, assign, edit, and delete as many tags as you need in your workspace.